aviart/gd-star-rating/branches/1.8/readme.txt

 7. Example multi rating block

 == Upgrade Notice ==
-= 1.9.2 =
+= 1.9.3 =
 More improvements and fixes of some WordPress 3.0 specific bugs.
 Builder and TinyMCE3 control fixes for WordPress 3.0.
+Articles panel supports custom post types.
 Few integration functions improvements.
 Updated readme file with new FAQ entries.

 == Changelog ==
 = 1.9.3 =
+* Articles panel supports custom post types
 * Few integration functions improvements
 * Updated readme file with new FAQ entries
 * Builder and TinyMCE3 control fixes for WordPress 3.0
 * Fixed taxonomies in widget in WordPress 3.0
+* Fixed rating integration missing on the new post editor

 = 1.9.2 =
 * Rating widget supports custom post types in WordPress 3.0